Sekuraz/bachelorthesis/project/chapters/implementation.md

 The only two things which were planned to be done with the runtime were to add the memory transfer and writeback and the integration with the preprocessor and the scheduler.
 This soon proved not to work, after the implementation of arbitrary tasks the runtime did not work anymore.
-After all debugging efforts were did not yield any tangible result and the original author of the code was unavailable it was decided by the current author to write a new runtime.
+After all debugging efforts did not yield any tangible result and the original author of the code was unavailable, it was decided by the current author to write a new runtime.
 Many parts from the old runtime were incorporated in the new design to speed up the development process, especially the design was copied almost completely.